 Matthew Hargreaves.
 Head of Scholarships & Artistic Planning at The Drake Calleja Trust.

 Anna Wolstenholme.
-Principal Flute of the Bergen Philharmonic Orchestra and Professor of Flute at Bergen University.
+Principal Flute of the Bergen Philharmonic Orchestra.

 Bryan Evans MBE.
 Music and Artistic Director of Diva Opera.